AG-Walz/epicore/README.md

 | core epitopes end |  A list containing the start positions of the cores in the protein. |

 #### evidence_link_group.csv
 The evidence_link_group.csv contains all the information from the initial evidence file.
 In addition there are two more columns.
-The column **whole_epitopes** lists the whole sequence of each group associated with the peptide sequence of that row.
-The column **core_epitopes** lists the core sequences of each group associated with the peptide sequence of that row.
+The column **whole_epitopes** lists the whole sequence of an epitope.
+The column **core_epitopes** lists the core sequences of an epitope.

 #### landscape visualization
-![An example landscape of the protein sp|P62736|ACTA_HUMAN](landscape_example.png) The script visualizes the landscape and core epitopes of each protein specified in the prot_accession input variable.
+An example landscape visualization of a protein generated with the prot-landscape command:

-The more intense regions of the histogram represent the core epitopes of the protein.
-The different colors correspond to distinct core epitopes.
-Lighter areas correspond to the peptides associated with the respective core epitope.
+![An example landscape of the protein sp|P62736|ACTA_HUMAN](landscape_example.png) The hight indicates how many peptides are mapped to a position in the proteome.
+The different colors indicate different epitopes.
+Lighter areas of a color indicate how many peptides are associated with the epitope.
+The more intense region indicate the core epitope.

 ## Workflow
+1. Identification of the location of all peptides in the proteome.
+2. Group peptides whose start position does not differ by more than max_step_size amino acids or whose overlap is larger than min_overlap. max_step_size and min_overlap are parameters that can be specified by the user.
+3. Identify epitope sequences, as the sequence of each peptide group.
+4. For each peptide sequence, identify the core epitope sequence.
+The core epitope sequence is defined as the sequence region that has the highest peptide mapping count while having a minimum length of min_epi_length amino acids.